sisinflab/DatasetsSplits/SplittingAlgorithms/FixedTimestamp/readme.md

  -p,--splitPath <arg>      Training and test set folder path

- -sp,--splitter <arg>      Name of splitter to deploy
+ -sp,--splitter <arg>      Name of splitter to use

 Example: